 The Boeckh Group is committed to supporting the success of our team members through mentorship, funding, scholarship, and community.
 We invite scientists from diverse backgrounds at all stages of training to come work with us.
-Depending on interest, our scientists can practice mentorship within Fred Hutch and through community outreach through the Science Education Partnership and Hutch United, an employee resource group at the Hutch focused on promoting the success of scientists from historically excluded backgrounds.
+Depending on interest, our scientists can practice mentorship within Fred Hutch and through community outreach through the Science Education Partnership and Hutch United, an employee resource group at the Hutch focused on promoting the success of scientists from historically excluded and marginalized backgrounds.

 We accept applications from visiting scientists from other US institutions and abroad, including faculty that want to spend a sabbatical with our program.
 Typically, visiting scientists come for a period of one year to do research in one of our areas.
 For more information, see VIDD Research Programs.
 Shorter-term visits may be possible depending on the scope of the project.
 Generally, scientists are expected to bring their own funding for at least one year.

 If interested, please send your application and CV to Dr. Boeckh.

 The Training Program in Infectious Diseases aims to develop the next generation of physician and postdoctoral scientists with expertise on infectious diseases that afflict transplant patients and other people with compromised immune systems.
 Our program provides a scientifically rigorous, interdisciplinary, culturally inclusive training environment, and prepares trainees to perform basic, translational and clinical research on infectious diseases in immunocompromised patients, using state-of-the-art methods and analytical techniques.
 We seek promising candidates who will use their expertise to advance knowledge and develop future strategies to better prevent, treat and control these infections in the US and worldwide.
 Both MD and PhD fellows are invited to apply.